-In this article, I’m going to take a look at Asta Funding Inc’s (NASDAQ:ASFI) latest ownership structure, a non-fundamental factor which is important, but remains a less discussed subject among investors.
-A company’s ownership structure is often linked to its share performance in both the long- and short-term.
+In this article, I will take a quick look at Asta Funding Inc’s (NASDAQ:ASFI) recent ownership structure – an unconventional investing subject, but an important one.
+Ownership structure of a company has been found to affect share performance over time.
 Differences in ownership structure of companies can have a profound effect on how management’s incentives are aligned with shareholder returns, which is why we’ll take a moment to analyse ASFI’s shareholder registry.
 All data provided is as of the most recent financial year end.

 General Public Ownership